Froissaron and Maximal Odderon with spin-flip in $pp$ and $\bar pp$ high energy elastic scattering

 The main conclusion was made that pomeron exchange is expected to produce the observed small spin effects.

-Despite of a long time interest to spin effects physics in hadron interaction the available data set is not rich in a soft kinematic region.
+Despite a long time interest to spin effects physics in hadron interaction the available data set is not rich in a soft kinematic region.
 Firstly, the main part of experiments was performed for meson-nucleon and electron-proton interactions.
-Secondly, these measurements were made at low and middle energies.
-Nevertheless, the available data stimulate permanently the theoretical and phenomenological studies of spin phenomena in the regions of soft and hard kinematic were different approaches (nonperturbative approches from early \cite{BLSNM-T} to relatively later and recent \cite{Predazzi, CPS, Selyugin-1, Selyugin-2, BZK-MK}, and perturbative QCD) are exploring \cite{ GalKur}.
+Secondly, these measurements were made at low and intermediate energies.
+Nevertheless, the available data stimulate permanently the theoretical and phenomenological studies of spin phenomena in the regions of soft and hard kinematic, where different approaches (nonperturbative approches from early \cite{BLSNM-T} to relatively later and recent \cite{Predazzi, CPS, Selyugin-1, Selyugin-2, BZK-MK}, and perturbative QCD) are exploring \cite{ GalKur}.

-Unfortunately, there are almost absent the experimental data on spin observable quantities at highest energies which would to give additional information about properties of helicity amplitudes.
+Unfortunately, the experimental data on spin observable quantities at the highest energies are almost absent, though they may provide additional information about helicity amplitudes properties .
 As we known only the data at FNAL energies \cite{Fidecaro-1,Fidecaro-2,Kline-1} and the relatively recent data from RHIC \cite{RHIC} (however, at very small $t$, in Coulomb-nuclear interference region) are available.

-However, now thanks to series of CERN TOTEM proton-proton experiments \cite{TOTEM-7,TOTEM-8,TOTEM-13,TOTEM-2-76} we possess the long-awaited complete set of the precise data for testing various models over a wide range of energy and momentum transfer.
+However, now thanks to a series of CERN TOTEM proton-proton experiments \cite{TOTEM-7,TOTEM-8,TOTEM-13,TOTEM-2-76} we possess the long-awaited complete set of the precise data for testing various models over a wide energy and momentum transfer range.
 Proton-proton (antiproton) scattering is the unique possibility to investigate crossing-odd contribution and its spin-flip properties.

-The Froissaron and Maximal Odderon model (FMO model) \cite{LN, MN-1,MN-2,MN-3} has recently successfully described such an extended set of experimental data.
+The Froissaron and Maximal Odderon model (the FMO model) \cite{LN, MN-1,MN-2,MN-3} has recently successfully described such an extended set of experimental data.
 Therefore, the idea to extend the application of this model to consider some of the spin effects, for instance, polarization data of $pp$ scattering at relatively high energy naturally arises.
-This task has been around for a long time, although attempts to solve it are rarely undertaken, as we noted above, due to lack of sufficiently precise data at highest energies.
+This task has been around for a long time, although the attempts to solve it are rarely undertaken, as we noted above, due to a lack of sufficiently precise data at the highest energies.